kvarenya/http_server/README.md

 # http_server

 A minimal HTTP/1.1 server written in C from scratch.
-Built as a summer project for fun
+Built as a summer project for fun.

 ---